Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/Post.md

 Even though generics have been around in C# for a while, I still sometimes manage to find new and interesting ways to use them.
 For example, in one of my [previous articles](/blog/return-type-inference) I wrote about a trick I came up with that helps achieve return type inference for generics, providing an easier way to work with container union types.

-Recently, I was also working on some code involving generics and had an unusual challenge: I needed to define a signature where all type arguments were optional, but usable in arbitrary combinations and arities.
+Recently, I was also working on some code involving generics and had an unusual challenge: I needed to define a signature where all type arguments were optional, but usable in arbitrary combinations with each other.
 Initially I attempted to do it by introducing type overloads, but that led to an impractical design that I wasn't very fond of.

 After a bit of experimentation, I found a way to solve this problem elegantly by using an approach similar to the [_fluent interface_](https://en.wikipedia.org/wiki/Fluent_interface) design pattern, except applied in relation to types instead of objects.
 The design I arrived at features a domain-specific language that allows consumers to resolve the type they need by "configuring" it in a sequence of logical steps.

-In this article, I will show what this approach is all about and how you can use it to design cleaner generic types.
+In this article, I will show what this approach is about and how you can use it to compose generic type overloads in a more accessible way.

 ## Fluent interfaces